5 Necessary Precautions for Keeping Sandblasting SafeUpdated: October 26, 2023

 Keeping sandblasting safe involves protecting workers from the immediate hazards of the high-intensity blasting process and the residual toxins released during the blasting media sessions.
 OSHA requires blasting facilities to follow certain safety protocols to keep workers safe during and after the sandblasting process, and you can also provide your personnel with additional sandblasting safety tips suited to your specific equipment and processes.

-4 Guidelines and Safety Tips For Blasting Processes
+5 Guidelines and Safety Tips for Blasting Processes

 Sandblasting can be hazardous both for those performing it and those nearby.
-To ensure that workers can perform abrasive blasting tasks safely, employers should take the following safety measures:
+To ensure that workers can perform abrasive blasting tasks safely, employers should follow this sandblasting safety checklist:

 1. Secure the Environment